Westwood Font Format v3

 However, since the game just follows the offsets as it reads them, this order probably doesn't really matter.

 The font data is uncompressed, but it is optimised by making the offsets for any identical symbols in the font refer to the same data.
 The use of this technique means that very little space is lost by including the normally unusable symbols range of 0 to 31.
 Most of these indices are filled with the same one or two filler symbols, which will each only be saved once despite being used dozens of times.
-This also allows fonts with no difference in upper and lower case to expose the same image data for both, with no increase whatsoever in the file size.
+This also allows fonts with no difference in upper and lower case to expose the same image data for both, with barely any increase in file size.

 The actual font data is 4 bit per pixel, and always uses the minimum stride per line, so, for example, a font with a width of 5 will require 3 bytes to contain all five nybbles, and, as is common for image formats in general, will have these three bytes for each line, without optimising a next line's start-nybble into the unused end of the previous line's byte.
 The general method of calculating the minimum stride for any bit-per-pixel value under 8 is

 (width * bpp + 7) / 8.